 In Figure 10, CAD drawings of the ailerons are shown.
-The SPARC aircraft uses an aileron design influenced by parameters found in literature.
-In literature it was found some ailerons are designed at around ~9% of the wing area and ~20% of the chord length (Diehl, 1923).
-Modern jet airliners have aileron sizes less than the 9% wing area Since the SPARC aircraft is designed to operate within environments where quick maneuvers are not necessary or desired.
+SPARC uses an aileron design influenced by parameters found in literature.
+In literature it was found some ailerons are designed at around \sim 9% of the wing area and \sim 20% of the chord length (Diehl, 1923).
+Modern jet airliners have aileron sizes less than the 9% wing area Since SPARC is designed to operate within environments where quick maneuvers are not necessary or desired.
 Slow rolling capabilities to turn the aircraft satisfy the mission requirements, since most of the time, the aircraft will operate in steady cruise flight.
-The ailerons of the SPARC aircraft are around ~5% of the total wing area.
+The ailerons of SPARC are around ~5% of the total wing area.